Holbiwan/holbertonschool-web_back_end/README.md

 ### - Basic Authentication
 This section includes exercises and practical implementations of Basic Authentication, utilizing a straightforward HTTP authentication scheme where credentials are sent alongside HTTP requests.

 ### - ES6 Basic
 Explore the fundamentals of ECMAScript 6, including the newest features and syntax that enhance JavaScript programming.

 ### - ES6 Classes
 Dive into ES6 classes, a modern way to define consistent objects and implement inheritance in JavaScript.

 ### - ES6 Data Manipulation
 Learn about advanced data manipulation techniques in ES6, focusing on efficient methods to handle arrays and other data structures.

 ### - ES6 Promise
 Investigate ES6 Promises, designed to simplify asynchronous programming by providing a mechanism to handle future events.

 ### - NoSQL
 Study the use of NoSQL databases, emphasizing flexible schema design, document storage, and key-value store methodologies.

 ### - Session Authentication
 Understand session-based authentication systems where user sessions are managed on the server to maintain authentication states.

 ### - Unittests and Integration Tests
 Ensure code reliability and robustness through comprehensive unit and integration testing methodologies.

 ### - Caching
 Implement caching mechanisms to significantly improve application performance by storing and reusing frequently accessed data.

 ### - I18n
 Focus on internationalization (I18n), preparing software for easy adaptation to different languages and regional specifics without structural changes.

 ### - Pagination
 Handle large datasets effectively with pagination techniques that help in managing and displaying extensive data more efficiently.

 ### - Personal Data
 Address the secure handling of personal data, ensuring compliance with strict data protection regulations.

 ### - Python Async Comprehension
 Experiment with asynchronous comprehensions in Python, enabling conc ise asynchronous loops.

 ### - Python Async Function
 Explore Python's asynchronous functions for writing non-blocking code, which is essential for high-performance applications.

 ### - Python Variable Annotations
 Learn about variable annotations in Python, which provide a means to add type hints that enhance code clarity and type-checking.

 ### - User Authentication Service
 Develop secure user authentication systems that safeguard application access and enhance user management.

 ### - Unittests_in_js
 How to write integration tests with a small node server Unit testing with Async functions

+### - 0x0B_redis_basic
+Learn how to use redis for basic operations
+Learn how to use redis as a simple cache

 ---